massi1993/MCU/README.md

 - cnt = 1 -> blue led PE8 on
 - cnt = 2 -> red led PE9 on
 - cnt = 3 -> blue and red led (PE8 and PE9) on

+## Project LED FLASHING EVERY x SECONDS
+The clock frequency provided by the board is 8 MHz, which is 8 million counts per second.
+For example, if we want the LEDs to change state every 0.5 second, the counter must reach 4 million. fck = 8 MHz
+Tck = 1 / fck = 125 ns
+N = Δt / Tck = 4 000 000